logo_le strade del gusto.jpeg

 In order for the analysis to be carried out correctly, precise rules must be followed.

-First of all, the tool to use will be a stemless glass of transparent color equipped with a lid that will allow the aromas to be preserved until the olfactory examination is carried out.
+First of all, the tool to use will be a stemless, transparent glass equipped with a lid that will allow the aromas to be preserved until the olfactory examination is carried out.

 VISUAL ANALYSIS

-During the visual examination, the parameters to consider are its CLARITY (thus the absence of suspended particles and the ability to let light pass through), its DENSITY, and finally its COLOR, which can fall within the chromatic scale of yellows with all its shades (straw yellow, golden yellow, amber yellow, greenish yellow) or within the green scale (golden green, topaz green, emerald green, bottle green).
-It is important to emphasize that the visual appearance of the oil should in no way influence the quality judgment that will be subsequently expressed (as happens in tasting panels), but in the world of sommeliers this phase is carried out solely for descriptive and reporting purposes.
+During the visual examination, the parameters to be considered are its CLARITY (thus the absence of suspended particles and the ability to let light pass through), its DENSITY, and finally its COLOR, which can be in the yellow chromatic scale with all its shades (straw yellow, golden yellow, amber yellow, greenish yellow) or in the green scale (golden green, topaz green, emerald green, bottle green).
+It is important to emphasize that the visual appearance of the oil should in no way influence the quality judgment that will be expressed later (as happens in tasting panels), but in the world of sommeliers, this phase is carried out for descriptive and reporting purposes only.

 OLFACTORY ANALYSIS

-Once the visual examination is completed, we move on to the olfactory one, considered the most difficult since we are no longer used to sniffing and smelling; yet it is a fundamental investigation that allows us to identify the presence of various defects such as Dregs, Winey, Heated, Moldy, Rancid, and others, which can be caused by processing systems, the time of harvest, or climatic trends.
+Once the visual examination is complete, we move on to the olfactory one, considered the most difficult as we are no longer used to sniffing and smelling; yet it is a fundamental investigation that allows us to identify the presence of various defects such as Dregs, Winey, Heated, Moldy, Rancid, and others, which can be caused by processing systems, the time of harvest, or climatic trends.

-Before smelling the oil, it is necessary to bring it to the correct temperature and for this purpose, we should slightly warm the glass with our hands, rubbing the bottom gently for a few seconds.
-Once this operation is done, remove the lid from the glass (present from the moment we poured the oil until just before the olfactory examination) and begin to take several deep inhalations.
+Before smelling the oil, it will be necessary to bring it to the correct temperature and for this purpose we should slightly warm the glass with our hands, rubbing the bottom for a few seconds.
+Once this operation is done, the lid must be removed from the glass (present from the moment we poured the oil until just before the olfactory examination) and begin to take several deep inhalations.

 During this phase, we must assign a value to the INTENSITY and OLFACTORY QUALITY of the oil and then move on to the description of the AROMAS, which should not simply be perceived but also identified.